Play Live Radio

 Available On Air Stations

 So-called “safe harbor” laws designed to protect targets of sex trafficking in Florida are failing victims, according to a new report by the Delores Barr Weaver Policy Center.
 Instead of getting help, victims are too often shuttled into the criminal justice system or otherwise detained without needed services.
-The study’s authors will unveil their findings Thursday on First Coast Connect and discuss what needs to happen to fix the problem.
+The study’s authors unveiled their findings Thursday on First Coast Connect and discussed what needs to happen to fix the problem.
+You can find the report at seethegirl.org.

 Guests: